jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-19-follow-curiosity.md

 Hence it's extremely well suited to steer you in the right direction.

-But since it doesn't have access to the media the same way your left brain has, it often feels like magic when these decision play our in your favor.
+But since it doesn't have access to the media the same way your left brain has, it often feels like magic when these decision play out in your favor.

 The universe isn't conspiring to help you and and excitement isn't some mystical force.